Dorothea Jordan: Theatrical career

-In addition to her being "the most admired comic actress of her time", Jordan was also a competent Shakespearean and tragic actress, playing the roles of Ophelia, Imogen in Cymbeline, Emilia in Othello and Zara in Aaron Hill's play of that name.
-When she first auditioned for Wilkinson, on being asked whether she preferred "tragedy, comedy or opera?" she answered "All."
+In addition to her being "the most admired comic actress of her time", Jordan was a competent Shakespearean and tragic actress, playing the roles of Ophelia, Imogen in Cymbeline, Emilia in Othello, and Zara in Aaron Hill's play of that name.
+When she first auditioned for Wilkinson, on being asked whether she preferred "tragedy, comedy, or opera?" she answered "All."

-Play them "all" she did, though Jordan found less success in playing women of higher social standing with some individuals believing that she lacked the "artifice and incisiveness" of other actresses who commonly played high standing female roles.
+Play them "all" she did, but Jordan found less success in playing women of higher social standing with some individuals believing that she lacked the "artifice and incisiveness" of other actresses who commonly played such roles.

 In addition to playing at Drury Lane and Covent Garden, Jordan continued to return to the provincial circuits.
-She returned to Wilkinson's Circuit in York several times, as well Edinburgh, Margate, Liverpool, Bath, Bristol and Manchester.
+She returned to Wilkinson's Circuit in York several times, as well as Edinburgh, Margate, Liverpool, Bath, Bristol, and Manchester.

 Her engagement at Drury Lane lasted until 1809, and she played a large variety of parts.
 During the rebuilding of Drury Lane she played at the Haymarket; she transferred her services in 1811 to Covent Garden.
 Here, in 1814, she made her last appearance on the London stage, and the following year, at Margate, retired altogether.

-During her time on the stage she wrote the popular song The Bluebells of Scotland, published under her name around 1800.
+During her time on the stage, she wrote the popular song "The Bluebells of Scotland", published under her name around 1800.

 In 1815, the renowned theatre critic, William Hazlitt, wrote: